RTUITLab/Olympiad-Back/README.md

         "SmtpUseSsl": true|false
 	},
     "AccountSettings": {
-        "IsRegisterAvailable": true|false // if false - new users can be added only via admin panel },
+        "IsRegisterAvailable": true|false // if false - new users can be added only via control panel },
     "DefaultUserSettings": {
         "Email": "email of user, which can be created",